CnCNet/cncnet-ladder-api/New Ladder Onboarding.md

-# Steps to onboard a new CnCNet supported game to the ladder.
+# Steps to Onboard a new CnCNet supported game to the ladder

 #### Submit to the ladder devs the below information to create the ladder.